Towards Holistic Modeling for Video Frame Interpolation with Auto-regressive Diffusion Transformers: Introduction

 \section{Introduction}

 Video frame interpolation (VFI), a classic computer vision task, aims to synthesize intermediate frames between existing ones and is essential for applications like slow-motion~\cite{huang2022rife,jain2024video}, novel view synthesis~\cite{chen2022videoinr}, and video generation~\cite{team2025longcat,singer2022make}.
-However, conventional VFI methods that rely on optical flow~\cite{huang2022rife,li2023amt,zhang2023emavfi,seo2025bim} often struggle with complex, non-linear motions, leading to a recent shift towards diffusion models.
+However, conventional VFI methods that rely on optical flow~\cite{huang2022rife,li2023amt,zhang2023emavfi,seo2025bim} often struggle with complex, non-linear motions, leading to a recent shift towards diffusion models~\cite{danier2024ldmvfi,zhang2025eden,lbbdm,madiff}.

-Diffusion models have emerged as a powerful alternative for VFI~\cite{danier2024ldmvfi,zhang2025eden,lbbdm,madiff}, generating frames directly from latent representations without explicit motion estimation.
-While promising, these methods suffer from two primary limitations. \textbf{First}, as illustrated in \Cref{fig:compare-modeling}, they typically operate on independent frame triplets (i.e., synthesizing a middle frame $\widehat{x}_1$ from adjacent input frames $y_0$ and $y_1$), while ignoring the temporal dependencies between subsequently interpolated frames (e.g., $\{\widehat{x}_1, \widehat{x}_2,\widehat{x}_3,\cdots\}$)\footnote{This frame-centric paradigm is not limited to diffusion-based VFI; it is also prevalent in optical flow-based VFI methods.}.
-This \textit{frame-centered} approach can lead to significant temporal inconsistencies and motion artifacts. \textbf{Second}, using vanilla diffusion transformer (DiT) architecture~\cite{peebles2023scalable} faces prohibitive computational costs, as the quadratic complexity of full attention renders them infeasible for supporting high-resolution videos (e.g., 4K).
+While promising, these methods suffer from two primary limitations. \textbf{First}, as illustrated in \Cref{fig:compare-modeling}, they typically operate on independent frame triplets (i.e., synthesizing a middle frame $\widehat{x}_1$ from adjacent input frames $y_0$ and $y_1$), while ignoring the temporal dependencies between subsequently interpolated frames (e.g., $\{\widehat{x}_1, \widehat{x}_2,\widehat{x}_3,\cdots\}$).
+This \textit{frame-centric} approach can lead to significant temporal inconsistencies and motion artifacts. \textbf{Second}, using vanilla diffusion transformer (DiT) architecture~\cite{peebles2023scalable} faces prohibitive computational costs, as the quadratic complexity of full attention renders them infeasible for supporting high-resolution videos (e.g., 4K).

 An ideal approach for maintaining VFI temporal consistency would be to synthesize all frames for the entire video in a single inference.
 However, this is computationally intractable.
 To overcome these limitations, we introduce a new VFI paradigm designed to: 1) decompose the input video into multiple temporal chunks, and synthesize all frames for each chunk in a single inference to ensure intra-chunk consistency; 2) connect the synthesized frames of all chunks auto-regressively to maintain long-range inter-chunk consistency; and 3) scale efficiently to high resolutions such as 4K videos.